MaibornWolff/metric-gardener/README.md

 ### TODOs

+-   Start Rule Expression for python is normal expression in other languages:
 -   Map start_rule for python
--   No duplicate code for metrics like rloc that depends upon other metric results.
+-   Introduce Conditions for mapped Statements, to control for what languages they are considered to be counted for a metric.
 -   Rename callExpression Resolver to accessor Resolver
 -   Remove metrics from relationship list
 -   Configurable language specifics (has heavy candidate building, has generics, etc.)
 -   Skip primitive types like (void, boolean, etc.) during accessor scan and usage candidates building
 -   Improve performance in Abstract Usage Collector (add candidates only if they can be found in previously retrieved fully qualified type names in other words the Namespace Collector).
--   Start Rule Expression for python is normal expression in other languages:
--   Introduce Conditions for mapped Statements, to control for what languages they are considered to be counted for a metric.
--   Document Query Captures to be able to implement new languages
+-   Document the used Query Captures to be able to implement new languages as a developer
 -   Verbose Mode to output calculated metrics (-v), executed queries (-vv), ect.
 -   Mapped Expressions: Query expressions for current language only instead of brute force all available metric expressions
 -   npm publish / github repo